7 Day Meal Plan for Pancreatitis: Best Foods to Eat and Avoid

 Lunch:

-• Quinoa and black bean salad with cherry tomatoes and corn (1 cup of cooked quinoa, 1/2 cup of black beans, 1/4 cup of cherry tomatoes, 1/4 cup of corn)
+• Quinoa and black bean salad with steamed carrots and corn (1 cup of cooked quinoa, 1/2 cup of black beans, 1/2 cup of carrots, 1/4 cup of corn)

 • Spinach salad with grilled shrimp, strawberries, and balsamic vinaigrette dressing (2 cups of spinach, 3 oz of grilled shrimp, 1/4 cup of strawberries, 1 tbsp of balsamic vinaigrette dressing)